 Our Symbol: The Flaming Chalice

 A flame within a chalice (a cup with a stem and foot) is a primary symbol of the Unitarian Universalist faith tradition.
-We kindle a chalice before worship and other gatherings to create a reverent space for reflection, prayer, meditation, work, and singing.
+We kindle a chalice before worship and other gatherings to create a reverent space.

 Hans Deutsch, an Austrian artist, first brought together the chalice and the flame as a Unitarian symbol during his work with the Unitarian Service Committee during World War II.
 To Deutsch, the image had connotations of sacrifice and love.

-To Unitarian Universalists today the flaming chalice is a symbol of hope, the sacred, the quest for truth, the warmth of community, the light of reason, and more.
-At Starr King church, we named our newsletter The Flaming Chalice to honor that symbology.
+To Unitarian Universalists today, the flaming chalice is a symbol of hope, the sacred, the quest for truth, the warmth of community, the light of reason, and more.
+At Starr King church, we named our newsletter The Flaming Chalice to honor this symbol.